Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 Solution 3: Get in using the Roma Pass

-As I have explained in this post that compares all passes in Rome, Roma Pass offers a free skip-the-line entrance to 2 museums of your choice, plus unlimited transportation in the city for 29€ for 48 hours and 39,5€ for 72 hours.
-Borghese Gallery is in the list of free museums, so why not to take advantage of it?
+As I have explained in this post that compares all passes in Rome, the Roma Pass offers a free skip-the-line entrance to 2 museums of your choice, plus unlimited transportation in the city for 29€ for 48 hours and 39,5€ for 72 hours.
+Borghese Gallery is on the list of free museums, so why not take advantage of it?

 Do you also need to book in advance in this case?
 Yesss, you do!

-There is no usual 2€ reservation fee, it is free of charge with your Roma pass to book.
+There is no usual 2€ reservation fee, it is free of charge to book with your Roma pass.